The Best Diaper Rash Cream 2021

 Try aloe vera or lanolin (you may have some left over from nursing).
-One suggestion: Corona Ointment, which is made of lanolin.
+One suggestion: Corona Ointment, which is made of lanolin ($31.65 for 36 oz. jar).
 Dr. Ari Brown, pediatrician and co-author of Baby 411, notes that even though Corona Ointment is made for horses, the ointment’s active ingredient (lanolin) has worked well for her patients.
-It’s relatively inexpensive at about $1 per ounce, compared to a brand like Lansinoh HPA Lanolin at $4.25 an ounce.
-Corona’s 14 ounce jar is also handy, compared to lanolin designed for babies that usually comes in one ounce tubes.
+It’s relatively inexpensive, compared to a brand like Lansinoh HPA Lanolin.
+Corona’s wide mouth jar is also handy, compared to lanolin designed for babies that usually comes in tiny tubes.

 7. If over-the-counter remedies don’t work, see your doctor to call in the big guns.